garyboyle/garyboyle.github.io/README.md

 ## Work Experience

+Below is a selection of my recent engagements.
+For a full list check out my [LinkedIn profile](linkedin.com/in/gary-boyle-4064831b).

 ### Full Stack Developer - Fidelity Investments - Mar 2021 - Jun 2024

 Joined Fidelity Investment’s Software Engineering Centre of Excellence.
 Worked as part of a